trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 2. When right-clicking selected text on any page this extension exposes a context menu with entries for Sonarr, Radarr and Lidarr that allow a direct search for the selected text in a new tab.

-3. Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb, Trakt, TVmaze, MusicBrainz, Letterboxd, TV Calendar, Rotten Tomatoes, metacritic and simkl websites.
+3. Adds Sonarr, Radarr or Lidarr icons as direct search links on IMDb, TVDb, TMDb, Trakt, TVmaze, MusicBrainz, Letterboxd, TV Calendar, Rotten Tomatoes, metacritic, simkl, IPTorrents and last.fm websites.

 The extension can be disabled from the extension's popup and each context menu item can be disabled from the settings page.